MPA Management Program

 MPA Outreach Products

-The Department of Fish and Wildlife also provides guidance to many other organizations involved in MPA outreach and education across the state in order to ensure accurate and consistent messaging.
+CDFW also provides guidance to many other organizations involved in MPA outreach and education across the state in order to ensure accurate and consistent messaging.

-Policy & Permitting
+Policy and Permitting

 Consistent policy and permitting allow for an effective approach to MPA network governance.
 Coordination between the primary managing agencies and partners is essential to maintain a consistent vision for the California MPA Network.
 For instance, the Department of Fish and Wildlife uses scientific data and staff expertise to provide management recommendations to the Fish and Game Commission to aid in their rule-making decisions.

 Furthermore, the Department of Fish and Wildlife reviews and issues Scientific Collecting Permits.
-As specified in link opens in new windowCalifornia Fish and Game Code, §1002 and link opens in new windowCalifornia Code of Regulations, Title 14, §650, a scientific collecting permit is required when take or possession of fish and wildlife occurs for research, educational, or propagation purposes.
-Take is defined in link opens in new windowCalifornia Fish and Game Code, §86 as “hunt, pursue, catch, capture, or kill, or attempt to hunt, pursue, catch, capture, or kill.”
+As specified in California Fish and Game Code, §1002 and California Code of Regulations, Title 14, §650, a scientific collecting permit is required when take or possession of fish and wildlife occurs for research, educational, or propagation purposes.
+Take is defined in California Fish and Game Code, §86 as “hunt, pursue, catch, capture, or kill, or attempt to hunt, pursue, catch, capture, or kill.”
 Additionally, California Code of Regulations, Title 14, §650 states that take also includes “capturing, marking, and releasing any animal”.